OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 app.use(helmet.hsts("<max-age>", "<includeSubdomains>")); // custom configuration
 ```

-- **X-Frame-Options:** It determines if a page can be loaded via a \<frame> or an \<iframe> element.
-Allowing to do so may result in clickjacking attacks which aims to deceive users to click on something different than they perceive to be clicking on.
+- **X-Frame-Options:** determines if a page can be loaded via a \<frame> or an \<iframe> element.
+Allowing the page to be framed may result in clickjacking attacks which aims to manipulate users into clicking on a different element instead of the one they intend to.
 This header has 3 directives: DENY to never allow framing, SAMEORIGIN to only allow framing within the same origin and ALLOW-FROM to only allow framing from specified URIs.
 These behaviors can be achieved with helmet module as follows:

 ```JavaScript
 app.use(hemlet.xframe()); // default behavior (DENY)